10 Best Things to Do in Medellin

 4. Admire Botero Paintings at Antioquia Museum

 Antioquia Museum in Central Medellin has a lot of great exhibits including the popular Fernando Botero exhibit.
 Fernando Botero is a Colombian artist known for paintings that play with proportions and size.
 There are also often hidden stories in his paintings that are fun to look for.
 Visiting this Fernando Botero exhibit is one of the best things to do in Medellin.
 Antioquia Museum has many exhibits including an international art hall, Luis Caballero room, and 20th century room.
-A ticket costs 18,000 COP for non-Colombian residents.

 How to Get to Antioquia Museum:

 Antioquia Museum is located a couple minutes walk from Parque Berrio metro Station on line A. The metro is the easiest way to get here since this is a very busy part of Medellin.